atsaotsao/my-website/content/principles.md

 ### prioritize creativity

-I played musical instruments almost my entire life, have been to plenty of art workshops and classes growing up.
+I played musical instruments for more than half of my life, have been to plenty of art workshops and classes growing up.
 Yet, I couldn't really embrace my creativity's true textures and colors until I turned 30.
 Only then did I begin to see its richness.

 I've met so many others who feel similarly.
 And it's not entirely our fault because that's the prevailing message a lot of us received our entire lives, all the way into adulthood.